 If you like the idea of wireless, but really worry about dropping your wireless headphones and losing them, check out these wireless, but not 100-percent-cordless pair of earbuds like Jaybirds.
 Connected by a wire, you can enjoy a wireless workout without the anxiety of losing an earbud.

-Price and where to buy it: $90 on Amazon.com
+Price and where to buy it: $65 on Amazon

 If you don’t think a pair of wireless headphones or earbuds can make it through your workout, the RunPhone Wireless will give you the confidence that your headphones aren’t going anywhere.
 Though it looks like a regular sweat-band, there are hidden speakers that let you listen to music wirelessly.